pairinteraction/pairinteraction/doc/sphinx/installation.rst

 This guide provides installation instructions for the `pairinteraction` software, catering to users of all levels.
 It offers three different installation methods:

-- **Using pip:** Ideal for most users, this method employs `pip` for straightforward installation from the Python Package Index, providing access to the software's Python library and graphical interface.
+- **Using Pip:** Ideal for most users, this method employs `pip` for straightforward installation from the Python Package Index, providing access to the software's Python library and graphical interface.

 - **Binary Installers:** If you are mainly interested in the graphical interface, you can download